Kays-R/Insurance_price_prediction/README.md

 6) Converting categorical variables to numerical
 7) Using log transformation to reduce skewness in data
 8) Checking for multicollinearity in the data
 9) Splitting the data
 10) Importing the base model
 11) Training the model
 12) Testing model on unseen data
-13) Validation
+13) Evaluation Metrics